-Intersections Observation, 2002-03 Recommendation, Pending Future Traffic Studies Route 202 Corridor Route 202 @ Route 132 Heavy traffic.
-Lengthen existing eastbound left-turn storage lane and add full right-turn lane on westbound Route 202 to increase capacity of intersection.
-Add a southbound right-turn lane on Route 132.
-Route 202 @ Granite Springs Road Unsafe left turns, based on TSO observations.
+Table 3-1.
+Intersection Improvements Intersections Observation, 2002-03 Recommendation, Pending Future Traffic Studies Route 202 @ Granite Springs Road Unsafe left turns, based on TSO observations.
 In the short term, add left-turn lanes and protected left-turn signal phase.
 In the longer term, coordinate intersection improvements with the proposal to turn the High School driveways into a one-way pair.
-Part of the former Old Crompond Road right-of-way is found next to Route 202.
+Part of the former Old Crompond Road right- of-way is found next to Route 202.
 It could potentially be used to create an expanded intersection or even an oval-shaped, elongated roundabout.
-Wetlands, grades, and the overhead power lines may make this impossible, but it should be explore further.
+Wetlands, grades, and the overhead power lines may make this inpossible, but it should be explore further.
 Ridge Street @ Elizabeth Road Poor sight distance, based on TSO observations.
 Improve safety by slowing down traffic on Ridge Street using traffic calming or signs, or improve sight lines by widening the shoulders.
-Yorktown Heights Intersections in Yorktown Heights are in clo ose proximity and should be examined and ad dressed comprehensively.
+Yorktown Heights Intersections in Yorktown Heights are in close proximity and should be examined and addressed comprehensively. comprehensively.
 Route 202/35/118 @ Commerce Street Heavy traffic, weekdays and weekends, based on surveys and field observations.
 High accident rate.
 Completely redesign this intersection for better traffic flow and safety, pursuant to Policy 3-39 in this Chapter.
+Route 202 @ Baldwin/Hallock's Mill Roads High accident rate.
+Unsafe left turns, based on TSO observations.
+Prohibit left turns onto Hallock's Mill Road and Baldwin Road by building a median barrier, installing "No Left Turn" signs, or other measures.
+To maintain access to Baldwin, the Downing Street extension should be completed first (see Table 3-3.)
 Route 202/35/118 @ Ridge/Hallock's Mill Roads Unsafe movements, based on TSO observations.
-Add new signal, with three phases, one for Route 118, another for Ridge Street, and the last for Hallock's Mill Road.
+Add new signal, with three phases, one for Route 118, another for Ridge Road, and the last for Hallock's Mill Road.
+Move the stop lines for Hallock's Mill Road and Ridge Road back, such that cars are brought to a stop before the intersection of those two roads.